tyler-zig/gronk/README.md

 **How it works:**
 - 🎯 **Smart Detection**: Automatically determines if you're asking about Discord history or general questions
 - 🔍 **Hybrid Classification**: Uses keyword patterns + Grok AI classification for ambiguous queries
-- ⏱️ **Time Parsing**: Understands "past month", "last week", "recently", etc.
+- ⏱️ **Time Recognition**: Recognizes temporal phrases like "past month", "last week", "recently"
-- 🏷️ **Topic Extraction**: Detects keywords like "about Python", "regarding AI", etc.
+- 🏷️ **Topic Extraction**: Detects keywords like "about Python", "regarding AI", etc. for filtering
 - 📊 **Same Power**: Uses the same analysis engine as `!search` with citations and timestamps
+- 🚀 **Efficient Scanning**: Automatically scans only `MAX_MESSAGES_ANALYZED` for general queries (fast!)

 **What triggers Discord search:**
 - ✅ Mentioning a user: `@Gronk @john what did he say?`